RAG pipeline approach - Query a LLM for automatic coding

 On the optimism of these results.
 The evaluation dataset is synthetic: activity labels were generated by an AI system at low temperature, producing clean and unambiguous descriptions that are easier to classify than real-world data.
 Actual labels are often shorter, noisier, or ambiguous.
 The accuracy figures obtained here are therefore optimistic and should not be taken as representative of production performance.

-The confidence score produced by the LLM can serve as a quality signal to filter unreliable predictions in production, at the cost of reduced coverage.
+The LLM returns a confidence score with each prediction.
+In production, this score can serve as a quality signal to filter out unreliable predictions — at the cost of reduced coverage (fewer activities are automatically coded, the rest going to manual review).

 Click to see the answer